-Digital production artists prepare images for campaigns for various sizes, formats, and platforms.
-With a strong design background, they should understand layout, typography, and be able to retouch images or fix other artwork issues.
+Digital production artists prepare images for campaigns of various sizes, formats, and platforms.
+With a strong design background, they should understand layout, and typography, and be able to retouch images or fix other artwork issues.
 A digital producer oversees the development and design of a digital campaign and its various forms, including websites, social media content, banner ads, video end cards, etc.

 Nowadays, the role of the art buyer has been incorporated into other roles, but it’s still crucial to any campaign.
-The art buyer essentially procures or commissions images to be used in the campaign, negotiates fees, secures rights and clearances—all while staying on budget.
+The art buyer essentially procures, or commissions images to be used in the campaign, negotiates fees, and secures rights and clearances—all while staying on budget.
 Being an art buyer requires staying on top of visual and artistic trends, maintaining strong relationships with talent and other agencies, strong negotiation abilities, and a good eye.

 A commercial photographer takes photos to capture the product according to the campaign’s vision, being sure to align the image with the brand guidelines.
-A photo stylist works with the art director and the photographer to style the photos within the brand guidelines, using props and keen set design to help construct the composition of the photos, and properly showcase the product at hand.
+A photo stylist works with the art director and the photographer to style the photos within the brand guidelines, using props and keen set design to help construct the composition of the photos and properly showcase the product at hand.

-The production or studio coordinator ensures that the production is going according to plan, communicating between teams, keeping track of updates to the schedule, and ensuring the materials are delivered on time, in a smooth and efficient manner.
+The production or studio coordinator ensures that the production is going according to plan, communicating between teams, keeping track of updates to the schedule, and ensuring the materials are delivered on time in a smooth and efficient manner.
 The coordinator usually reports to the production manager, who oversees the personnel and schedule of production.
 It’s about putting teams together, keeping those teams on task, and making sure the production runs smoothly.
-The production director oversees the entire production, managing the team, ensuring that the vision of the project really comes to life to the best of the team’s ability within the budget and timeframe.
+The production director oversees the entire production, managing the team, and ensuring that the vision of the project really comes to life to the best of the team’s ability within the budget and timeframe.

 Every campaign is truly a team effort, the result of multiple departments working together: from Accounts liaising with the client to strategy understanding the best ways to connect to their target consumers to Creative bringing the concept to life, to Media leveraging the campaign on various platforms.
 Working on a campaign means being able to juggle your responsibilities while fielding input from various departments and clients, all while trying to uphold the vision of the campaign.

 Those who work in production typically have a background in design, communication, art, or production.
-But having a strong, detailed portfolio that showcases previous projects and campaigns you’ve worked on, as well as context for your roles in these campaigns is also crucial.
+But having a strong, detailed portfolio that showcases previous projects and campaigns you’ve worked on, as well as context for your roles in these campaigns, is also crucial.
 But on top of that, scoring a campaign gig comes down to being an excellent communicator and an efficient worker.
 Being able to liaise well with managers, other departments, and clients is key, and so is timeliness.
 It’s all about balance: translating the expectations of the client, the vision of the creative director, and the timeline of all the teams is crucial to finding success at an agency.

 This article was co-created by Creative Circle.
 Creative Circle is an award-winning recruiting and consulting company representing digital, creative, and marketing professionals.
 Our job is to make your job easier, whether you’re hiring, building a team, or searching for your next role.
 Together, we can solve your biggest challenges.
 Special thanks to Melissa Rogers, Senior Brand Manager of Creative Circle.